 According to Money, a credit broker in the U.K., the practice is not only common but head-scratchingly lucrative.
 In April, Money ran an analysis of empty luxury brand packaging for sale on eBay.
-What they found will have you pulling any burnt-out Diptyque candles or Tiffany-blue jewellery boxes out of the recycling bin.
-According to the company’s report, watch boxes from brands like Rolex, Omega, Tag Heuer, and Seiko fetch an average resale price of £126.
-Of course, a Tag Heuer watch could set you back £913, but £141 — Tag Heuer watch boxes have an average value of £149 — is hardly chump change.
+What they found will have you pulling any burnt-out Diptyque candles or Tiffany-blue jewelry boxes out of the recycling bin.
+According to the company’s report, watch boxes from brands like Rolex, Omega, Tag Heuer, and Seiko fetch an average resale price of £126 (roughly $178).
+Of course, a Tag Heuer watch could set you back $1,300, but $200 — Tag Heuer watch boxes have an average value of £149 — is hardly chump change.

 “You attain some of the clout that you would have from wearing the actual brand, without having to spend excessive amounts of money.”